dankorotin/ton-tutorials/2-1-addresses-and-states-1/README.md

 ## Address States

-By now, you might be thinking: if a contract address can be calculated prior to deployment, does that mean messages can be sent to an empty address?
+By now, you might be wondering: if a contract address can be calculated before deployment, can messages be sent to an empty address?
 Absolutely!
-In fact, this address will have **states** even before anything is deployed there.
-Moreover, it can even change state *after* a smart contract is deployed at that address.
+In fact, **this address will have—and may change—its state even before anything is deployed there**.
+Moreover, it can continue to change *after* a smart contract is deployed at that address.

 Let's take a look at the possible state values: